nazims-flow/Hotel-Booking-Data-Analysis-Project/README.md

  By leveraging SQL queries and data analysis techniques, we aim to answer various questions and uncover valuable insights from the dataset.
  ## Dataset Overview
- The dataset used in this project consists of [insert number] rows of data, representing hotel bookings.
+ The dataset used in this project consists of 11931 rows of data, representing hotel bookings.
 Before analysis, the dataset underwent a data cleaning process to handle missing values (NULLs) and ensure data quality.
  ## Analysis Questions